Canvas Instructor Guide

 2. Click +Group Set.

 3. Give your group set a name.
-It's important to include the course name in this name to make it easier for students to find in Canvas.
+You may want to include the course name in the group set name to make it easier for students to find.

 4. You can either allow students to sign themselves up for a group, or create the groups yourself and assign students to them: